redmix-run/redmix/CONTRIBUTING.md

 # Contributing to the Framework Packages (Reference Doc)

-Love Redwood and want to get involved?
+Love Redmix and want to get involved?
 You're in the right place!
+A perfect place to get started would be to update this document.
+It's currently outdated and points to Redwood resources.

 > ⚡️ **Quick Links**
 >